Long COVID: Long-Term Effects of COVID-19

-After surviving COVID-19, some people are left with lingering anxiety, depression and other mental health issues.
+After recovering from the coronavirus, some people are left with lingering anxiety, depression and other post-COVID mental health issues.
 Physical changes such as pain and weakness can be complicated by long periods of isolation, stress from job loss and financial difficulties, and grief from the deaths of loved ones and the loss of good health.

-Patients who were hospitalized have a particularly challenging recovery.
-Brigham says “Post-intensive care syndrome, or PICS, puts COVID-19 survivors and other people who have spent time in the ICU at a higher risk for problems with mental health, cognition and physical recovery.”
+Patients who were hospitalized for COVID-19 treatment have a particularly challenging recovery.
+Experts note that post-intensive care syndrome, or PICS, puts COVID-19 survivors and other people who have spent time in the ICU at a higher risk for problems with mental health, cognition and physical recovery.

 Megan Hosey, Ph.D., a rehabilitation psychologist, says that prolonged time in the ICU can cause delirium.
 The strange surroundings, multiple mind-altering medications, isolation and loss of control can leave patients with lasting and recurrent sensations of terror or dread, including post-traumatic stress disorder (PTSD).